-Chapman’s Pool Beach & Kimmeridge Bay
+Chapman’s Pool Beach & Kimmeridge Bay, Dorset (Jurassic Coast)

-While the Isle of Purbeck is no Island at all, and the most visited attraction is likely is Old Harry Rocks, chalk towers rising from the ocean, this whole stretch of the Jurassic Coast is magnificent to hike along and embrace the refreshing coastal waters.
+While the Isle of Purbeck is no island at all, and the most visited attraction is likely is Old Harry Rocks, chalk towers rising from the ocean, this whole stretch of the Jurassic Coast is magnificent to hike along and embrace the refreshing coastal waters.

 Sure, Durdle Door, further along, is where all the crowds go, and it shouldn’t be missed, but if you want a more relaxed swimming spot, then Chapman’s Pool Beach (although unguarded) is the place to do so!
 Slightly further along the coast is Kimmeridge Bay, where my Mum enjoyed her summer holidays as a kid – nowadays you must pay to enter and park on the private lane, so we don’t visit as often.
 However, the mammoth photo print I gifted her one Birthday is a constant reminder of its beauty in their kitchen.